paternetech/paternetech/README.md

 - 👯 I’m looking to collaborate on **any project**

-- 👨‍💻 All of my projects are available at Portfolio
+- 👨‍💻 All of my projects are available On Portfolio

 - 💬 Ask me about **Everything tech related, I'am happy to help**